CUTLER-H2020/spider/README.md

 ## Contact

-For any inquires contact Ioannis Tsampoulatidis (itsam@iti.gr)
+For any inquiries contact Ioannis Tsampoulatidis (itsam@iti.gr)